Helmut Kentler

-Helmut Kentler (2 July 1928 – 9 July 2008) was a German psychologist, sexologist and a professor of social education at the University of Hannover.
-Beginning in the late 1960s and continuing until the early 1990s, with the authorization and financial support of the Berlin Senate, Kentler placed neglected youth as foster children in the homes of single pedophile fathers for the ostensible purpose of resocializing them, while explicitly encouraging sexual contact between the foster fathers and their wards.
+Helmut Kentler (2 July 1928 – 9 July 2008) was a German psychologist, sexologist and professor of social education at the University of Hannover.
+From the late 1960s until the early 1990s, with the authorization and financial support of the Berlin Senate, Kentler placed several neglected youth aged 13 to 15 as foster children in the homes of single hebephile or pedophile fathers.
+Kentler believed pedophiles could make acceptable foster parents, and that any sexual contact would be relatively harmless if it were not forced.
 This project was later dubbed the "Kentler Experiment" or the "Kentler Project."
-In his writings, Kentler advocated for pedophilia and his colleague, and former president of the International Academy of Sex Research, Gunter Schmidt claims to have received a letter from Kentler admitting to having started a sexually abusive relationship with his son at thirteen.

-Education and study
+Kentler later changed his mind on pedophiles having sexual contact with children, and described pedophilia as a "sexual disorder".

+Early life and education

+Kentler was born to a German family.
+His father worked in the Nazi German government.
+Kentler's parents followed the childcare techniques of Moritz Schreber, who argued the authority of fathers and suppression of children's emotion would create a stronger race of men.

 After graduating from high school, Kentler wanted to study theology to become a pastor.
 His father insisted he undertake technical vocational training.
 Kentler completed an apprenticeship as a locksmith at the Lokomotivfabrik Henschel in Kassel and subsequently studied electrical engineering at the RWTH Aachen.
 After the death of his father, he withdrew from his studies in Aachen.
 From 1953 to 1954, he trained as an interpreter in English and French.
-Afterwards he studied psychology, medicine, education and philosophy in Switzerland and Freiburg, Germany.
+Afterwards, he studied psychology, medicine, education and philosophy in Switzerland and Freiburg, Germany.
 During his studies, he participated in a field trial with young workers, which he documented and reflected on later in his 1959 book, Youth Work in the Industrial World.
-In it, he still explicitly proclaimed his Christian faith (according to Rüdiger Lautmann in his 2008 obituary on Kentler for the Humanistische Union); in later publications this was no longer the case.
+In it, he still explicitly proclaimed his Christian faith (according to Rüdiger Lautmann in his 2008 obituary on Kentler for the Humanistische Union); in later publications, this was no longer the case.
 In 1960 he passed the main diploma examination for psychology.